fmueller/play20-spring-integration/README.md

 }
 ```

+Through the `getBean` method we will later autowire our controllers.
+It is only a delegating method.

 ### Set up your Spring configuration

 In this example the configuration is done via annotations.
 You could also use XML files.